 What are omega-3 fatty acids?

-Omega-3 fatty acids are the good, polyunsaturated fats that feed every cell in your dog’s body.
-Bear with me as I take you back to high school chemistry class to break down that statement.
-The term “polyunsaturated” means that there are at least two double bonds in the molecule.
+Bear with me as I take you back to high school chemistry class so you can better understand how omega-3s got their name.
+They belong to the “polyunsaturated fats” group because there are at least two double bonds in the molecule.
 This is in contrast to a “unsaturated” fat which contains no double bonds.

-In addition to omega-3 fatty acids, there is another member of the omega family called omega-6 fatty acids.
-This group includes linoleic acid (LA), which is essential for dogs.
+One important member of the omega-6 fatty acid family is linoleic acid (LA), which is essential for dogs.
 Omega-6s come from animal fats, vegetable oils, nuts, and seeds.
 They sometimes tend to get a bad rap for being “pro-inflammatory.”
-But they do also play an important role in the body.
+But they do play an important role because inflammation in the right amounts is part of the body’s way to fight disease.
+Plus, omega-6 fatty acids can help support bone health and metabolism.
 Without sufficient amounts of omega-6s, dogs may suffer reproductive or skin issues or experience failure to thrive.

 Nature intended the omega-3s and omega-6s to work together in a specific ratio for optimal health benefits.
 Research indicates a ratio of omega-6 to omega-3 fatty acids of 5:1 is optimal.
 Thus, it is important to pay close attention to the balance of omega-3 and omega-6 fatty acids for dogs.